-The university’s residential accommodation is split into three different villages, each with their own residential life advisers.
-Unlike the student wellbing advisers team, this team is a 24/7 support network that offers support for any concerns or worries you may have.
+The university’s residential accommodation is split into three different villages, each with its own residential life advisers.
+Unlike the student wellbeing advisers team, this team is a 24/7 support network that offers support for any concerns or worries you may have.

 New Prevention Scheme

 Last year, according to The Times and the Independent, the University of Bristol introduced a new suicide prevention scheme, whereby they’ll contact the parents of any student that has been flagged as being of concern.
-The scheme has a sign up rate of 94% of the student population so far.
-Furthermore, in its first year, the new prevention scheme has contacted the parents of 36 students to alert them of their concern.
+The scheme has a sign-up rate of 94% of the student population so far.
+Furthermore, in its first year, the new prevention scheme has contacted the parents of 36 students to alert them of their concerns.

 They do talk about having group therapy available as well.
 However, they don’t give any real information about this.
 Plus, there’s no information on how frequent they are or if they’re split by different support needs.

-The University of Bristol appears to offer far more support for their students than my university currently does.
-Obviously, I don’t know how good the services are that the University of Bristol offer.
+The University of Bristol appears to offer far more support for its students than my university currently does.
+Obviously, I don’t know how good the services are that the University of Bristol offers.
 Nor do I know if all the services they do offer were available before their current mental health crisis.

 But what I do know, as it stands today, is that they offer more support options than the university I currently attend.
 A university that was partly to blame for my lapse into a suicidal state which I hadn’t found myself in for some 14 years.